agile-students-fall2025/1-project-proposal-merge-conflict/README.md

 From an end-user perspective, SuperMix will:
 1. **Upload Audio Files** – Users can upload MP3, WAV, or other audio formats.
 2. **Edit and Process Audio** – Users can trim sections, normalize volume, remove silence, and apply simple effects (speed/pitch changes, filters).
-3. **Visual Feedback** – Users see an interactive waveform of their audio to make precise edits.
+3. **Visual Feedback** – Users see an interactive waveform of their uploaded file to make precise edits.
 4. **Batch Processing** – Multiple audio files can be processed at once, e.g., normalizing all podcast episodes in a series.
-5. **Export** – Users can export in MP3 or WAV format with a single click, ready to publish.
+5. **Export** – Users can export in MP3 or WAV.
-6. **Optional Enhancements** – Future iterations could include adding intro/outro clips, generating audiograms (waveform videos), or collaborative track mixing.

 ---